wxMEdit/wxMEdit/README.txt

  14. updated Spanish translation by Carlos Sánchez <carlos1994sanchez[at]gmail.com>.
  15. updated Japanese translation by Tilt <tiltstr[at]gmail.com>.
  16. other minor changes and bug fixes.

-wxMEdit v2.9.9:
-  1. added right-click context menu for each tab.
-  2. added more information for Word Count Dialog.
-  3. added new feature: close files under given folder.
-  4. added new features: close to the left/right, close all but this.
-  5. added bookmark buttons to toolbar.
-  6. added encoding aliases support for Find-in-Files Dialog and Options Dialog.
-  7. added always saving & restoring normalize window size support for UNIX like OS.
-  8. improved localization for syntax title.
-  9. fixed crash when saving a empty file.
- 10. fixed crash when opening Find Dialog with max line length < 100 and find-text history not empty.
- 11. fixed crash when purging find/replace-text history immediately after wxMEdit start.
- 12. fixed that syntax type is always reset on saving even manually changed.
- 13. updated translations of wxmedit.desktop.
- 14. updated Simplified Chinese translation.
- 15. updated Traditional Chinese translation by Vincent_TW.
- 16. updated Spanish translation by Carlos Sánchez <carlos1994sanchez[at]gmail.com>.
- 17. updated Japanese translation by Tilt <tiltstr[at]gmail.com>.
- 18. other minor changes and bug fixes.

 See file ChangeLog for more changes.